Administrative Procedure 180

-- The Principal/Director shall be responsible to ensure the protection of personal information in his/her school/department.
-The Principal/Director shall direct inquiries about disclosure of information to the FOIP Co-ordinator.
+- The Principal or Director shall be responsible to ensure the protection of personal information in his or her school or department.
+The Principal or Director shall direct inquiries about disclosure of information to the FOIP Co-ordinator.

 - All Division employees are expected to assist with the administration of FOIP and the protection of personal information as defined in the FOIP Act.

-- No personal information may be collected unless collection is specifically authorized by the School Act, other provincial legislation, or the information relates directly to and is necessary for an operating program or activity of the Division.
+- No personal information may be collected unless the collection is specifically authorized by the Education Act, other provincial legislation or the information relates directly to and is necessary for an operating program or activity of the Division.

 - Administration shall ensure the appropriate form is used for the collection of personal information as follows:

-- The information provided through the online New Student Registration and Returning Student Registration processes satisfy the Division’s requirement to notify the parent/guardian of the ways in which the personal information may be used in the school context.
+- The information provided through the online New Student Registration Form and Correction Verification Form processes satisfies the Division’s requirement to notify the parent or guardian of the ways in which the personal information may be used in the school context.

-- The Consent for Media or Third-Party Use of Student Information Form (Form 180-1) ensures informed consent from the parent/guardian when interviews are undertaken or when photos, videos, or videoconferences are taken/used by the media or an outside organization and where an individual student is identified by name or face, and the material is to be used for purposes outside of the school.
+- The Consent for Media or Third-Party Use of Student Information Form (Form 180-1) ensures informed consent from the parent or guardian when interviews are undertaken or when photos, videos or videoconferences are taken and used by the media or an outside organization and where an individual student is identified by name or face, and the material is to be used for purposes outside of the school.

-- The Collection and Use of Student's Personal Information (FOIP) Form (Form 180-2) ensures informed consent from the parent/guardian when posting any student personal information, including name, grade, individual photographs, group/class photographs, and/or participation in extracurricular activities to the school or Division website or social media accounts.
-This consent is collected on the online New Student Registration Form and reaffirmed annually on the Returning Student Registration Form.
+- The Collection and Use of Student's Personal Information (FOIP) Form (Form 180-2) ensures informed consent from the parent or guardian when posting any student personal information, including name, grade, individual photographs, group and class photographs, and participation in extracurricular activities to the school or Division website or social media accounts.
+The consent is collected on the online New Student Registration Form and reaffirmed annually on the Returning Student Registration Form.

-- The Teacher Portfolio Permission Form - Student Work and Images (Form 180-3) ensures informed consent from the parent/guardian when a staff member wants to include student work and/or photographs or video that may include a child's image or likeness as part of his/her teaching portfolio.
+- The Teacher Portfolio Permission Form: Student Work and Images (Form 180-3) ensures informed consent from the parent or guardian when a staff member wants to include student work, photographs or video that may include a child's image or likeness as part of his or her teaching portfolio.

 - In accordance with the FOIP Act, staff shall follow the guidelines outlined in the Division Best Practices Regarding Use of Personal Information (Appendix 180-A).

-- The Division shall allow an individual or parent/guardian the right of access to his/her own personal information, and for that individual to access records in the Division's custody or control subject only to those limited and specific exceptions stated in the FOIP Act.
+- The Division shall allow an individual, parent or guardian the right of access to his or her own personal information, and for that individual to access records in the Division's custody or control subject only to those limited and specific exceptions stated in the FOIP Act.

 - The Division has a duty to maintain accurate and complete personal information that is used to make decisions.
 Under the FOIP Act, an individual has the right to request a correction when the applicant believes an error or omission has been made.